NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization.rst

              optim.lr=0.0001 \
              model.nemo_path=<PATH/TO/SAVE/.nemo>

-The above command will start model training on GPUs 0 and 1 with Adam optimizer and learning rate of 0.0001; and the trained model is store under ``<PATH/TO/SAVE/.nemo>``.
+The above command starts model training on GPUs 0 and 1 with Adam optimizer and learning rate of 0.0001; and the trained model is store under ``<PATH/TO/SAVE/.nemo>``.

 To train from the pre-trained model, run: